intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 to select an alternate configuration file.

 **TODO**:
-* The names of the devices in the configuration file.
-* Location of the default device configuration file
+* Define location of the default device configuration file.

 #### New features in clang compilation driver and tools